vmzakharov/dataframe-ec/README.md

 The following statements are available:
 - assignment
 - conditional
-- a free-standing expression
+- a freestanding expression

 ### Functions

-There are two types of functions - intrinsic (built-in) and explicitly declared using the DSL `function` declaration.
+There are two types of functions—intrinsic (built-in) and explicitly declared using the DSL `function` declaration.

 Recursion (direct or indirect) is not supported.